jittat/aiep-documents/content/en/docs/4plus1/industrial/_index.md

 Graduates of this track will:

 - Combine classic IE methods with modern AI techniques
+- Model, analyse, and optimize complex operations in manufacturing, logistics, and service environments
 - Design adaptive, data-driven systems that respond to real-time changes
 - Lead automation projects that integrate human and AI decision-making
-- Speak the language of both floor operations and machine learning
+- Communicate with both floor-operations teams and information-technology teams to lead cross-functional change
 - Be resilient in a changing job market where AI redefines operations leadership